-An introduction to the contexts, theological and Biblical foundations of sacred music, including the history, contemporary manifestations, and critiques of worship.
+An introduction to the historical, theological and biblical foundations of sacred music, including contemporary manifestations, and critiques of worship.
 The class will also explore the use of the lectionary and church year in planning along with suggested repertoire and resources.

 SEMESTER 2 Introduction to Congregational Song